kiro7shiro/flasher/README.md

 ### FLASHER

+Flasher is a program for making audio visualizers in the browser.
+It's main goal is to send audio information to different types of visualizers including hardware ones.
+To make colors and lights dance to the music. :)

+Currently this is a proof of concept.

 TODO :
 - memory management, remember memory is hardware!
-- make a data routing server that connects the app to hardware devices
+- make a data routing server that connects the client app to hardware devices
 - send visualizer data to hardware devices
 - DONE : basic client app
 - DONE : load audio from files